WordPress/gutenberg/packages/dataviews/README.md

 -   `layout`: config that is specific to a particular layout type.
     -   `mediaField`: used by the `grid` layout.
 The `id` of the field to be used for rendering each card's media.
     -   `primaryField`: used by the `grid` and `list` layouts.
 The `id` of the field to be highlighted in each card/list item.
-    -   `preview`: boolean.
-Only supported by the `list` view.
-Whether or not previews are supported.

 ### View <=> data